 What kind of service, amenities do you provide?

 Although HMCD is a tutorial page, few weeks after its launch I began receiving inquiries to purchase my crafts.
 Initially, I would decline for lack of time.
 But as the inquiries increased, I eventually agreed to take on some of them whenever time permitted.
 Some of these include event planning and personalized handmade decors for special events, such as weddings, book launches, and birthdays.
 I have also provided services for garment designs, such as wedding gowns and veils, bridal entourage, flower girls and birthday dresses.
 On regular basis, I take cake baking orders.
 To me, when it comes to decors, nothing is too insignificant to be personalized.
-In fact, it is the tiniest details in the decors that makes a it more personal.
+In fact, it is the tiniest details in the decors that make a it more personal.

 Looking back, I can only attest firmly to the fact that unless we push ourselves voluntarily out of our comfort zone no one will do it for us.
-Yet when we do, we find joy in our most uncomfortable circumstances and in the process realize our individual unique potential that God has instilled in us.
+Yet when we do, we find joy in our most uncomfortable circumstances and in the process realize the individual unique potential that God has instilled in us.

 To read more on HomeMish Crafts and Designs, visit their Instagram